KageSilver/yAPP/Documentation/Sprint 0/Project Proposal.md

 - As a new Yapper, I should be able to create a public post within 5 minutes.

 - As a new Yapper, I should be able to create a diary entry within 5 minutes.

+## Trimmable Features, User Stories, and Acceptance Criteria

+#### Notifications

+- As a Yapper, I want to receive notifications when one of my friends makes a diary entry.

+    - Given that I am a registered Yapper, when one of my friends makes a diary entry, then the system should send me a notification of a new diary entry waiting to be read.

+- As a Yapper, I want to receive notifications when I get a new achievement.

+    - Given that I am a registered Yapper, when I reach an achievement, then the system should send me a notification of my accomplishment.

+- As a Yapper, I want to receive a notification when I get a new friend request.

+    - Given that I am a registered Yapper, when someone sends me a friend request, then the system should send me a notification that I have a new friend request waiting for me.

+- As a Yapper, I want to receive daily notifications reminding me about yAPP.

+    - Given that I am a registered Yapper, when I haven’t opened the app in over a day, then the system should send me a notification reminding me to check my feed.

+#### Post Tags

+- As a Yapper, I want to add relevant tags to posts I make to the general Yapper community.

+    - Given that I am a registered Yapper, when I create a post, then the system should show me an option where I can add specific tags to my post.
+When the post is published, then I should be able to see my post with the associated tag I put on it.

+- As a Yapper, I want to be able to search for posts with specific tags.

+    - Given that I am a registered Yapper, when I open the search menu, then the system should allow me to select a custom tag by typing it in.
+When I finish adding what tags to filter by, then I should be able to see all of the posts that match my criteria.

+- As a Yapper, I would like to filter out posts with specific tags.

+    - Given that I am a registered Yapper, when I am looking at my feed, then the system should allow me to filter out posts with certain tags so that I don’t need to see them.

 ## Tools and Technology